Spotlight on Annie Sloan

 Today on the blog I have Annie Sloan who has grown her business from her home, an old bakery, to the global business it is today over nearly three decades.
 This blog corresponds to my DIY post which you can read here, where I used Annie's paint to change up an old textile chair.
 I know many of you messaged me to ask how on earth I did it and which products I used and the paint that Annie designed allows you to do so much more.
 It really is incredibly versatile.

-So go and hear an journey about how to grow a very successful business and you can shop the pain through the link below
+So, go and find out about a journey about how to grow a very successful business and you can shop the pain through the link below.

 By leading the decorative painting revolution over the last three decades, Annie Sloan is widely recognised as one of the world's most respected experts in paint and colour.